bchoi305/vision_action/PROJECT_SUMMARY.md

 3. **Mobile Support**: Tablet/mobile device compatibility
 4. **Advanced AI**: Built-in vision-language model integration
 5. **Multi-Modal**: Support for voice commands and gestures

-### Integration Possibilities
-- EHR system integration
-- DICOM standard compliance
-- HL7 messaging support
-- Cloud PACS connectivity

-## 💡 Getting Started for Your Use Case

-### For PACS Users
-1. Install the system following `INSTALL.md`
-2. Configure your PACS settings in `config.yaml`
-3. Test with the PACS automation example
-4. Customize workflows for your specific needs

-### For Developers
-1. Review the architecture documentation
-2. Check out the examples in `examples/`
-3. Extend the system with custom actions
-4. Integrate with your AI models

-### For Healthcare Organizations
-1. Assess compliance requirements
-2. Plan pilot deployment
-3. Train users on the system
-4. Scale to production workflows

-## 📞 Support & Community

-### Getting Help
-- Documentation in `docs/` directory
-- Example code in `examples/`
-- Issue tracking on GitHub
-- Community forums and discussions

-### Contributing
-- Follow development guidelines
-- Submit pull requests
-- Report bugs and feature requests
-- Share workflow templates

-## 📋 Conclusion

-The Vision Action Agent provides a solid foundation for automating PACS workflows and medical imaging tasks.
-With its modular architecture, comprehensive error handling, and PACS-specific optimizations, it's ready for immediate use while being extensible for future AI integration.

-The system successfully bridges the gap between traditional PACS interfaces and modern AI-powered analysis tools, enabling healthcare organizations to streamline their radiological workflows while preparing for AI-enhanced diagnostic capabilities.

----

-**Ready to transform your PACS workflows?
-Start with the basic examples and scale to full automation!**